 One of our more recent grantee partners is an organization called Women Initiating New Directions, or WIND.
 WIND works with women who are transitioning from justice involvement, with a focus on imagining a better future.
 Modules are offered by correspondence to women in the Cook County Jail, and in person at several sites including another CFF grantee partner, St. Leonard’s Ministries.
-WIND fits within our employment portfolio in the way that assists women with multiple barriers to employment find their way via the shortest path possible to family sustaining wages.
+WIND fits within our employment portfolio in the way they assist women with multiple barriers to employment find their way via the shortest path possible to family sustaining wages.
 While it doesn’t focus on a specific professional skill set it does help the women with executive function, public speaking and presentation, financial literacy and more.
 In our site visits we’ve been able to observe how the kind accompaniment of the WIND staff and volunteers helps women who experienced significant trauma (not limited to their prior incarceration) imagine themselves as deserving and capable of a better life.
 We are reprinting below a blog post from the WIND website which we really enjoyed reading.
 Thanks to the women at WIND for their permission to reproduce it here, and for sharing the photo of their program participants working on their elevator pitches.

 By Brooklyn Martner